-The construction, operation and management of natural gas distribution systems is subject to the issuance of a distribution license by RAAEY.
-Pursuant to the provisions of Law 4001/2011, and following a recently occurred merger, DEDA constitutes the major owner and operator of the natural gas distribution networks of most of Greece, including the Regions of Attica, Thessaloniki and Thessaly.
+The construction, operation and management of natural gas distribution systems is subject to the issuance of a distribution license and an operation license by RAAEY.
+Pursuant to the provisions of Law 4001/2011, and following a recently occurred merger, there are several natural gas distribution networks per geographical areas each operated by a separate grid operator licensed as above.

 16. Is there a competitive and privatised downstream gas market or is gas supplied to end-customers by one or more incumbent/government-owned suppliers?
 Can customers choose their supplier?

-The supply to household customers is liberalized in Greece and anyone wishing to proceed to the relevant activities may obtain a relevant supply licence; similarly the activities of import/export and other purchase or sale of natural gas may be freely exercised (i.e. without a licence) provided that the relevant entity becomes registered as a User of the NGTS system in the Users Registry held by RAAEY and the relevant use of transmission system agreements with DESFA.
+The supply to end - customers is liberalized in Greece and anyone wishing to proceed to the relevant activities may obtain a relevant supply licence.
+Similarly, the activities of import/export and purchase or sale of natural gas in any other way may be freely exercised (i.e. without a licence) provided that the relevant entity becomes registered as a User of the NGTS system in the Users Registry held by RAAEY and the relevant use of transmission system agreements with DESFA.
 There are currently more than 40 license holders in the market.
 Customers are free to choose their supplier.